cchan6969/Gotta-collect-them-all/README.md

 # Gotta collect them all

-Final project for SP DMRO module: Computer Programming in C++
+Final Group Project for SP DMRO Module: Computer Programming in C++

 Done by: Zhi Hao, Mutasim, Lei Lei and Carl